 - What they will plead (guilty, not guilty, or nolo contendere)

 - If they will take a plea bargain

 While these decisions are up to the defendant, a criminal defense attorney will provide legal counsel to obtain the best possible outcome.
 Sound legal counsel is crucial in raising reasonable doubt about the prosecution's case.
 This could lead to acquittal and—perhaps—a clean criminal record.

 This article discusses criminal defense strategies that a criminal defense attorney might suggest in a criminal case.

-Criminal Defense: The "Truth"
+Criminal Defense: An Overview

-- Being based in a truthful foundation of evidence.
+- Being based on a truthful foundation of evidence.
 For example, if the defendant's car was being used as a getaway car, show that the defendant's car was stolen from them at gunpoint the morning of the crime.

 Creating a Criminal Defense Strategy